KarmaQueen/Game/readme.txt

 	(It may take some time to load, please be patient!)

 UML Design (10%) + Design Demonstration (10%):
-	All UML diagrams are all located in the .\diagrams\ folder.
+	All UML diagrams are all located in the ./diagrams/ folder.

 Game (75%):
-	Our Game is located in the .\release\ folder.
+	Our Game is located in the ./release/ folder.
-	Our source code is available in the .\src\isom3320\ folder, or online at https://github.com/KarmaQueen/Game/tree/master/src/isom3320
+	Our source code is available in the ./src/isom3320/ folder, or online at https://github.com/KarmaQueen/Game/tree/master/src/isom3320